hneth/riskyr/README.md

 and provide a variety of perspectives on the consequences of and interplay between these variables:

 1. tree of natural frequencies
-2. icon array (with population vs. sample view)
+2. contingency table (leaves of the frequency tree)
-3. contingency table (leaves of the frequency tree)
+3. icon array (with a population vs. sample view, sorted or randomized)
 4. curves of PPV and NPV (as a function of prevalence or sensitivity/specificity)
-5. fact boxes (with additional details on benefits and harms)
+5. fact boxes (with additional details on benefits and harms of tests or treatments)

 All visualizations will be interactive and use a common color scheme.